 The conference was initiated with the Honourable presence of the Speakers

-The supporting journals include: International Journal of Mental Health & Psychiatry| Journal of Neuropsychiatry | Journal of Psychological Abnormalities
+The supporting journals include: International Journal of Mental Health & Psychiatry | Journal of Neuropsychiatry | Journal of Psychological Abnormalities

-With a grand success of "9th International Conference on Mental Health and Psychiatry Series-I" executed on June 13-14, 2024 In Rome, Italy.
-Conference Series is proud to announce the "9th International Conference on Mental Health and Psychiatry Series-II" (Mental Health Summit 2024 Series-II) which is scheduled during November 21-22, 2024 in Dubai, UAE.
+With a grand success of 10th International Conference on Mental Health and Psychiatry executed on May 20 | Webinar.
+Conference Series is proud to announce the "11th International Conference on Mental Health and Psychiatry (Mental Health Summit 2025-2) which is scheduled during October 30-31, 2025 as a Webinar.

 Benefits of Participation